 University of Electronic Science and Technology of China, China

-Dr. Gang Feng (M’01, SM’06) received his BEng. and MEng degrees in Electronic Engineering from the University of Electronic Science and Technology of China (UESTC), in 1986 and 1989, respectively, and the Ph.D. degrees in Information Engineering from The Chinese University of Hong Kong in 1998.
-He joined the School of Electric and Electronic Engineering, Nanyang Technological University in December 2000 as an assistant professor and was promoted as an associate professor in October 2005.
-At present he is a professor with the National Laboratory of Communications, UESTC.
-Dr. Feng has extensive research experience and has published widely in computer networking and wireless networking research.
-Three of his papers have been listed as ESI highly cited papers.
+Dr. Gang Feng (M'01, SM'06) received his BEng. and MEng degrees in Electronic Engineering from the University of Electronic Science and Technology of China (UESTC), in 1986 and 1989, respectively, and the Ph.D. degrees in Information Engineering from The Chinese University of Hong Kong in 1998.
+He joined the School of Electric and Electronic Engineering, Nanyang Technological University in December 2000 as an assistant professor and became an associate professor in October 2005.
+At present he is a professor with the National Laboratory of Science and Technologies on Communications, UESTC.
+Dr. Feng has extensive research experience and has published widely in computer networking and wireless networking research, with contributions to SDN/NFV based wireless network architecture, AI-enabled wireless access control and handoff policy, content caching and distribution in wireless networks, etc. Many of his papers are listed as ESI highly cited papers and the total number of cites reaches nearly 3000 (google scholar).
 His research interests include next generation mobile networks, mobile cloud computing, big data analytics for wireless networking, etc. Dr. Feng is a senior member of IEEE.

 Copyright 2018 ICCT - 2018 18th IEEE International Conference on Communication Technology |